Arvia first made an appearance on the coffee table WiPs in July 2021.

 It is so delicate and fluffy and feels and looks luxurious.

-The shawl itself is large, it weighs less than 100g but measures about 80 inches across the top, so you can wrap it like a scarf…
+The shawl itself is large, it measures about 80inches/200cm across the top, so you can wrap it like a scarf but it weighs less than 100g.

 I really enjoyed knitting Arvia.